andrasat/javascript-app/README.md

 # Hangman

 This is a hangman game made with javascript + Jquery to complete an assignment in Hacktiv8 Phase 0 - Week 2 - Day 5.
 Combining javascript and jQuery is really hard but i learned a lot.
+I made this based on Cathy Dutton codepen's [Hangman Game](https://codepen.io/cathydutton/pen/ldazc).

 *Reference*

-Pick a random property from a Javascript object [randomize prop](http://stackoverflow.com/questions/2532218/pick-random-property-from-a-javascript-object)
+* Pick a random property from a Javascript object [randomize prop](http://stackoverflow.com/questions/2532218/pick-random-property-from-a-javascript-object)

 ## Pseudocode hangman.js